iCodeIQ/BBS14-/README.md

 Hey guys thanks so much for taking time to read this file!

 So your job today is to make a house on Minecraft Pi using some of the code from the lecture.
-Our gracious team has provided skeleton code for the program you'll work on today.
+Our team has provided skeleton code for the program you'll work on today.

 Before you begin programming, recall the information that was covered in the lecture.
 If you're having difficulty understanding how to apply some of the concepts, ask your instructor for help.